uditsaxena/uditsaxena.github.com/_posts/2021-10-21-poise-dawn.md

 But there are jewels
 To be found elsewhere

-let the carapace come off
+Let the carapace come off
 The strong but silent tenacity
 And the careful measured verbosity
 These she shrugs off, with a dancer's neck bob